-I recognize that admission to UTS is a privilege, and hereby make my sincere commitment in heart and action to the provisions of this code, and to all standards of the Seminary as described in the Student Handbook.
+I recognize that admission to HJI is a privilege, and hereby make my sincere commitment in heart and action to the provisions of this code, and to all standards of the Institution as described in the Student Handbook.

-The Unification Theological Seminary reserves the right to place on probation, suspend or dismiss at its discretion, any student who fails to maintain a satisfactory academic record, acceptable personal behavior, sufficient standard of health, or who fails to comply with the Student Code.
+The HJ International Graduate School for Peace and Public Leadership reserves the right to place on probation, suspend or dismiss at its discretion, any student who fails to maintain a satisfactory academic record, acceptable personal behavior, sufficient standard of health, or who fails to comply with the Student Code.
 However, every student is guaranteed due process as outlined in the Student Handbook.

-Admission to UTS guarantees the student the right to pursue the course of study to which he or she is admitted.
-Each student will be treated with the dignity appropriate to an adult person in all matters relating to the Seminary.
-In the same spirit, the student shall comply with all the policies, rules and regulations of the seminary.
+Admission to HJI guarantees the student the right to pursue the course of study to which he or she is admitted.
+Each student will be treated with the dignity appropriate to an adult person in all matters relating to the Institution.
+In the same spirit, the student shall comply with all the policies, rules and regulations of the institution.

 New Student Orientation